KaiNorberg/PatchworkOS/README.md

 ## Shell Utilities

-PatchworkOS includes its own shell utilities designed around its [file flags](#file-flags) system, when file flags are used we also demonstrate the short form.
+PatchworkOS includes its own shell utilities designed around its [file flags](#file-flags) system, allowing all shell utilities to be "dumb" and rely on the virtual file system to provide more complex behavior.

 Included is a brief overview with some usage examples.
 For convenience the shell utilities are named after their POSIX counterparts, however they are not drop-in replacements.
+When file flags are used we also demonstrate the short form.

 ### touch